Do you know how long it takes to make 잡채 (japchae)?

 While these playlists don’t provide extensive materials for practice, they help you get used to practical reading in time-sensitive situations.
 Plus, they conveniently combine reading practice with listening practice, so you can work on your listening comprehension and your accent as you read.

 The availability of content on the KoreanClass101 channel can vary for non-subscribers, but you can search within the channel to find reading resources for other levels, too, such as this video for advanced reading comprehension.

-As FluentU’s whole thing is taking real-world videos—like movie trailers, music videos, news and inspiring talks—and turning them into personalized language lessons, it may not come across as a reading resource.
 But remember that combining different skills is key.
 Also, it really is a reading resource if you use it as such.